Christadelphians: Fellowships

 The Berean Fellowship was formed in 1923 as a result of varying views on military service in England, and on the atonement in North America.
 The majority of the North American Bereans re-joined the main body of Christadelphians in 1952.
 A number continue as a separate community, numbering around 200 in Texas, 100 in Kenya and 30 in Wales.
 Most of the divisions still in existence within the Christadelphian community today stem from further divisions of the Berean Fellowship.

 The Dawn Fellowship are the result of an issue which arose in 1942 among the Berean Fellowship regarding divorce and remarriage.
 The stricter party formed the Dawn Fellowship who, following re-union on the basis of unity of belief with the Lightstand Fellowship in Australia in 2007 increased in number.
 There are now thought to be around 800 members in England, Australia, Canada, India, Jamaica, Poland, the Philippines, Russia and Kenya.

-The Old Paths Fellowship was formed in 1957 in response to the reunion of the Temperance Hall (Central) and Suffolk Street fellowships.
-A minority from the Temperance Hall (Central) fellowship held that the reasons for separation remained and that full unity of belief on all fundamental principles of Bible teaching was necessary; thus reunion was only possible with the full agreement and understanding of all members rather than a decision by majority vote.
+The Old Paths Fellowship was formed in 1957 in response to the reunion of the Central and Suffolk Street Fellowships.
+A minority from the Central Fellowship held that the reasons for separation remained and that full unity of belief on all fundamental principles of Bible teaching was necessary; thus reunion was only possible with the full agreement and understanding of all members rather than a decision by majority vote.
 Ecclesias forming the Old Paths Fellowship arose in England, Australia, New Zealand and Canada numbering around 500 members in total.
-They now number around 250 members in total.
+They now number around 250 members in total, with members in Australia, England, Mexico and New Zealand.
 They maintain that they hold to the original Central Fellowship position held prior to the 1957 Reunion.

 Other fellowships (ranging in numbers from as few as 10 to over 200 members) include the Watchman Fellowship, the Companion Fellowship and the Pioneer Fellowship.